Sporting Goods Financing

 When it comes to eligibility requirements, 8fig doesn’t require a high credit score, collateral or a years-long selling history.
 Instead, 8fig will take a look at your sales revenue over the past year to determine your potential for growth.

 The application process is quick and simple at 8fig.
-If you’ve been selling a product on the internet for at least 12 months, have an annual revenue of $100,000 or more, and have made at least $8,000 in sales per month for the last three months, you’ll likely be eligible for a Growth Plan from 8fig.
-In addition, if you’ve been in business for 6 – 12 months and have an average monthly sales revenue of $21,000 or more, you’ll also meet 8fig’s eligibility requirements.
+If you’ve been selling a product on the internet for at least 12 months, have an annual revenue of $100,000 or more, and have made an average of $8,000 in sales per month for the last three months, you’ll likely be eligible for a Growth Plan from 8fig.

 How to apply for 8fig financing